iketari/preoccupyjs/README.md

 client.start(); // run the communication whenever your app is ready!
 ```

 ### Features

- - Module structure.
-You can reuse existing Actions or replace/extend it by your own
+ - Preoccupyjs has a modular structure.
+You can reuse existing Actions or replace/extend it by your own.
- - Transport agnostic.
-It's up to you how to transmit the actions between host and client browser tabs
+ - Preoccupyjs is totally transport agnostic.
+It's up to you how to transmit the actions between host and client browser tab.

 ### Importing library